Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

 Here, the hole for triplet 0 is of width $\frac{B}{2}$ and the one for triplet 1 of width $2 \cdot B + \frac{B}{2}$ and the gap for triplet 0 is $B$ whereas the one for triplet 1 is $6\cdot B +B$.
 For a level with three triplets, triplet 2 would have a gap of length $B + 12 \cdot B$ with a hole of width $4 \cdot B + \frac{B}{2}$, and on the top left we would need to add six extra jellies of length $2\cdot B$, two to allow each integer jelly to cross the hole of triplet 1.

-To place a jelly corresponding to some integer $a_i$, the player chooses which triplet $j$ it will be placed in and drops the corresponding extra jelly (except for triplet 0 whose width is exactly B), as visible on Figure \ref{bh1}.
+To place a jelly corresponding to some integer $a_i$, the player chooses which triplet $j$ it will be placed in and drops the corresponding extra jelly (except for triplet 0 whose width is exactly $B$), as visible on Figure \ref{bh1}.
 Then, the player horizontally merges the two jellies, allowing them to cross all the gaps between triplet 0 and triplet $j-1$.
 The jelly falls in the gap $j$, as visible on Figure \ref{bh2}, and can be placed accordingly.

-This mechanism will allow the player to choose where to play each integer jelly and to complete the level, as visible on Figure \ref{bh3}, where each triplet contains three jellies from the original integer set.
+This mechanism allows the player to choose where to play each integer jelly and to complete the level, as visible on Figure \ref{bh3}, where each triplet contains three jellies from the original integer set.

 It is easy to see that given a correct instance of \textsc{3-Partition}, the level constructed by our reduction is solvable, by filling each of the triplet gadgets as such: picking three jellies corresponding to the three integers of $S_i$, merging each one with the appropriate number of extra jellies to make them access the solving zone of the gadget and filling the gap.